 HIV and Hepatitis C Testing – Take Charge!
 Get Tested!

-The Project operates an HIV testing program, Take Charge!
+APRI operates an HIV testing program, Take Charge!
 Get Tested!, to help Rhode Islanders learn their HIV status in a safe, comfortable, and private environment.
 We have licensed HIV testing counselors who perform anonymous rapid HIV testing for free on a walk-in basis every Tuesday (4:00 pm to 6:00 pm) and Thursday (5:00 pm – 6:30 pm).
 If Tuesdays and Thursdays don’t work for you, contact us to arrange an appointment any weekday from 9:00 am – 5:00 pm.
-We provide HIV testing for both indivduals and couples.
+We provide HIV testing for both individuals and couples.
 In addition to HIV testing, APRI offers rapid Hepatitis C testing.

 Services for People Living With HIV/AIDS